glennh/weather-test/README.md

 * Cucumber tests
  * in src/test/resources/weather.feature
-* Selenium used to drive Firefox browser
+* Selenium used to drive Chrome browser
 * Outputs produced in reports/test-report/

 The tests currently run against the public instance of the weather app at https://weather-acceptance.herokuapp.com/.